MazConelly/Uncle-Yar-s-Workshop/03 Weapons, mods/_JMerc75/50 Beowulf Weapon Pack/readme.txt

 ----------------------------------------------------------
 -Patches:
-Revolver Parts.
-Grants the gun the appropiate parts, as available.

 Vanilla silencers.
 Weapons will use vanilla silencers instead of BaS ones.
+Not neccesary with the patch in AO3 Late Comers, as that will make the rifles use the .50 suppresor included there.

 ----------------------------------------------------------
 -Known issues: